redstone59/redstone59/README.md

 **Backshot Roulette**: A bot that finds the best move in any position in a game of Buckshot Roulette.

+**Buckshot Game Notation**`*`: An adaptation of Chess' *algebraic notation* for Buckshot Roulette.

+**Bejeweled 3 World Championship Set Rewrite**`*`: A "parasite" program that latches onto Bejeweled 3 in order to give a Nintendo World Championship style game (pointers in Python suck, btw).
+Rewriting because the [original code](https://github.com/redstone59/Bejeweled3WorldChampionshipSet) looks fucking terrible.
+Also I have no clue as to why I didn't seperate the challenge creator and actual program into seperate repositories.

-**Buckshot Game Notation**: An adaptation of Chess' *algebraic notation* for Buckshot Roulette.
-(Currently a private repo until it's functional.
-This is typically how I do things. sowwy)
+`*` Currently a private repo until it's functional.
+This is typically how I do things. sowwy

 ## Projects I'm considering

-**Bejeweled 3 World Championship Set Rewrite**: This was a real novel idea I had, but for god's sake the code looks awful.
-A "parasite" program that latches onto Bejeweled 3 in order to give a Nintendo World Championship style game (pointers in Python suck, btw)

 **Some kind of Buckshot Roulette all-in-one program**: A BGN editor with evaluation capabilities with a bot of choice (in this case, Backshot Roulette).
 I've already devised the Buckshot Bot Interface so the program can communicate with other bots, too.
 Maybe it'd be a mod onto Buckshot Roulette (I do use Godot on occasion, a mod surely couldn't be that hard)